RainlessSky/KartMakers-wiki/docs/engines/raw.md

 ---

 # Raw Engine
 The Raw Engine is a powerful but cumbersome engine to use.
 Starting slow off the line, the Raw Engine can quickly catch up thanks to a higher top speed.
+Using the Raw Engine requires playing a game of momentum.

 ## Stats
 Weight: 35kg